ropensci/roweb3/content/blog/2022-09-23-ropensci-news-digest-september-2022/index.md

 A few packages are [looking for new maintainers](#call-for-maintainers).
 Do you want to maintain software that will help fellow R users extract tables out of PDFs, access data from the IUCN Red list of endangered species, among other things?
 See if one of the calls appeal to you!
-You could volunteer as a duo of maintainers.
+You could volunteer on your own or as a duo of maintainers (the more the merrier!).
 The rOpenSci team will be happy to help you about specific aspects, providing resources, tips and PR reviews as needed.
 Thank you!